keptn/lifecycle-toolkit/DEVELOPER.md

 ## Linters

 This project uses a set of linters to ensure a good code quality.
-In order to make proper use of those linters inside an IDE, the following configurations are required.
+In order to make proper use of those linters inside an IDE, the following configurations are required.<br>
+Further information can also be found at the `golangci-lint` documentation [here](https://golangci-lint.run/usage/integrations/)

 ### Visual Studio Code

-In Visual Studio Code the [Golang](https://marketplace.visualstudio.com/items?itemName=aldijav.golangwithdidi) extension is required.
+In Visual Studio Code the [Golang](https://marketplace.visualstudio.com/items?itemName=aldijav.golangwithdidi) extension is required.<br>
 Adding the following lines to the Golang extension configuration file will enable all linters used in this project.

 ```